List of banned video games by country

 This is a list of video games that have been censored or banned by governments of various states in the world.
 Governments that have banned video games have been criticized for a correlated increase in digital piracy, limiting business opportunities and violating rights.

 Afghanistan

 During the first reign of the Islamic Emirate government in Afghanistan (1996–2001), Western technology and art was prohibited and this included video games.
 Between 2001 and 2021, no video games were officially banned in Afghanistan, except for PlayerUnknown's Battlegrounds.
-In April 2022 Taliban spokesperson Inamullah Samangani confirmed that PlayerUnknown's Battlegrounds had been banned to 'protect younger generations from a bad influence'.
+In April 2022 Taliban spokesperson Inamullah Samangani confirmed that PlayerUnknown's Battlegrounds is still banned under the Taliban administration to 'protect younger generations from a bad influence'.

 Albania

-In 2016, the Albanian government discussed banning the game Five Nights at Freddy's.
-The ban was enacted later that year.
-A few days after the ban of the release of Dead Rising 2s release in Albania, retailer Albagame refused to sell the copies over alleged gambling.
-In early 2019 Edi Rama, the prime minister, threatened to ban the game after a law was passed by the parliament, banning sports betting.
+In 2019, a ban on online gambling went to effect in Albania.

 Argentina

 Carmageddon is banned in the capital city of Buenos Aires because it depicts people being killed by motor vehicles.

 RapeLay is banned because it promotes and supports the use of violence to compel a person to submit to sexual conduct, as well as the exploitation of young people for sexual purposes.